Rear Delt Row: How to Do it, Variations, Muscles Worked, Benefits, Alternative Exercises

 3. The Standing Cable Rear Delt Row / Face Pulls

 The third and final variation we have is the standing cable rear delt row also known as face pulls.
-This variation, as the name suggests, uses a cable gym machine to work the necessary muscle areas.
+This variation, as the name suggests, uses a cable gym machine (the lat pulldown machine or a power rack with lat pulldown should fit the bill), to work the necessary muscle areas.

 Related Readings: What Muscles Do Face Pulls Work?